housecurve/housecurve.github.io/docs/APPCLIP.md

 # Free Trial

- **Visit this page using Safari on an iPhone/iPad**
+To access, you must **visit this page with an iPhone/iPad** using Safari.

-The HouseCurve trial is provided as an Apple App Clip.
-A banner will appear at the top of this page in a moment.
-Tap the banner to launch and follow the quick start [instructions here](HELP.md).
+An app-clip banner will appear at the top of this page.
+Tap the banner to launch and follow the [quick start](HELP.md) instructions.

 The app clip provides access to all HouseCurve features, but the number of measurements is limited.
 If you find HouseCurve useful, please consider purchasing - not often can you improve your audio system for the price of a pint 😉.